87tana/ChurnPrediction-ML_WebApp/README.md

 2. **Support Vector Machine (SVM)**:
    - Model: Effective for capturing complex decision boundaries.
-   - Reason: SVM can handle both categorical and numerical features and is capable of using kernel tricks for feature mapping.
+   - Reason: SVM is effective at capturing non-linear relationships in the data.
+In churn prediction, where the relationship between features and churn might not be strictly linear, SVM's ability to create non-linear decision boundaries can be beneficial.

 3. **XGBoost**:
    - Model: Ensemble model with high predictive performance.